lorenchorley/ScenarioModelling/README.md

 ## Web UI

 All data is stored in the URL of the page like PlantUML.
-This allows for easy sharing of scenarios.
+This allows for easy sharing of meta stories.
 Just copy the URL and send it to a friend.

-To the left is the scenario editor.
-Here you can write your scenario using the DSL.
-The scenario is automatically updated as you type.
+To the left is the meta story editor.
+Here you can write your meta stories using the DSL.

-To the right is the scenario runner.
-Here you can interact with your scenario like a game dialog or run an exhaustivity analysis to find weak points in the scenario conception.
+To the right is the meta story runner.
+Here you can interact with your meta story like a game dialog or run an exhaustivity analysis to find weak points in the meta story conception.

 ## Integrating into an existing code base via hooks